OperaGraecaAdnotata/OGA/README.md

 4. `tokenize` contains files used for tokenization.
 5. `urn_cts` contains files with bibliographic information about the texts in OGA.
+6. `work_chronology` contains a file with the dates of the works contained in OGA.
+This file has not been used for OGAv0.1.0.

 ## Citation